-The idea for the Brown Bag Food Project began in 2013 when our executive director, Amy Holland, noticed a lack of immediate resources available to people struggling with food insecurity.
-Many found themselves in need of food due to unforeseen circumstances like the loss of a job, unexpected medical expenses, costly car repairs, or a delay in social services.
+The idea for Brown Bag Food Project began in 2013 when our Executive Director, Amy Holland, noticed a glaring lack of immediate resources available to people struggling with food insecurity at her place of employment.
+Many of these employed individuals found themselves in need of food due to unforeseen circumstances like the loss of a job, unexpected medical expenses, costly car repairs, or a delay in limited social services.
 To help, Amy began putting together and distributing bags of food to people in need.
-After operating informally for over two years, the Brown Bag Food Project attained non-profit status in 2015.
-Today, the Brown Bag Food Project has helped hundreds of individuals and families in Wood County dealing with food insecurity.
+After operating informally for over two years, with the help of Amy’s friends and family, the Brown Bag Food Project attained non-profit status in 2015.
+Today, The Brown Bag Food Project has helped thousands of individuals and families in Wood County that are dealing with food insecurity.

 The Brown Bag Food Project had a major milestone in November 2016 with the opening of our offices at 115 W. Merry Street, Suite B in Bowling Green.
 The location expanded storage capabilities and added the element for walk up assistance during office hours.
 Brown Bag Food Project continues to increase its influence in Wood County with the help of dedicated volunteers, as well as generous donors.